What SD-WAN and The Benefit to Your Business

 Jim Kyriannis, former New York University Program Director of Technology Architecture and inventor of SD-WAN, presented the original concept for the technology at an ONUG Conference held at UBS headquarters.

-At the time, he called the use case for SD-WAN “Branch Office Has Multiple Paths to Headquarters.”
+At the time, he called the use case “Branch Office Has Multiple Paths to Headquarters.”
 It highlighted three core points in his original presentation:

 - Monitor applications directed across WAN